markirby/Boilerplate-Chester-WordPress-Theme/README.md

 The technique below requires you have 3 stylesheets, one for the mobile first styles called global.css, then one for each further breakpoint, I've used layout-breakpoint1.css and layout-breakpoint2.css.
 The technique is described in more detail over at http://adactio.com/journal/4494/.

+For users of IE6 we link to the universal-ie6-css created by Andy Clarke, which presents a clean linearised view for IE6 users.

 		  <!-- stylesheets -->

 		  <!--[if ! lte IE 6]><!-->